 Imagine counting all the grains of sand on Earth, then all the stars in the sky, and then trying to count everything, everywhere, forever.
-That unending process is a glimpse into the concept of infinity, a concept that has fascinated mathematicians and philosophers for centuries.
+Still, that unending process is a glimpse into the concept of infinity, a concept that has fascinated mathematicians and philosophers for centuries.
 But what if I told you that infinity isn't just one boundless idea?
 What if there are different sizes of infinity, some infinitely larger than others?

 Main Subheading